alberto56/dcycleblog/_posts/2022-04-22-mediawiki-customizing-tinymce.md

   - /node/2022-04-22/
 ---

-In this post we will look at how to customize the TinyMCE toolbar for Mediawiki, by adding tool icons such as "citation".
+In this post we will look at how to customize the TinyMCE toolbar for Mediawiki, by making custom toolsets, and we will look at the challenge of figuring out machine names of tools you would like to use.

 To follow along, if you have Docker installed, you can use the [Dcycle Mediawiki Starterkit](https://github.com/dcycle/starterkit-mediawiki).
 You can also fork the project if you want to use it as a basis for your own project.